sabomichal/immutable-xjc/README.md

     </executions>
 </plugin>
 ```
-Next example demonstrates the usage of the plugin with CXF *cxf-codegen-plugin* mojo.
+Next two examples demonstrates the usage of the plugin with CXF *cxf-codegen-plugin* and *cxf-xjc-plugin* mojo.
 ```xml
 <plugin>
     <groupId>org.apache.cxf</groupId>